 FAQ

 Q: Can I cook brown rice in the microwave?
 A: Yes, you can cook brown rice in the microwave.
-However, it requires more water and a longer cooking time compared to white rice.
+Still, it requires more water and a longer cooking time compared to white rice.
 A general guideline is to use a 2.5:1 or 3:1 ratio of water to rice and cook for 30-40 minutes, depending on your microwave's power.

 Q: How do I prevent my rice from becoming sticky in the microwave?
 A: To prevent rice from becoming sticky, rinse it thoroughly before cooking to remove excess starch.
 Use the correct water-to-rice ratio and avoid overcooking the rice.
 Fluffing the rice with a fork immediately after cooking can also help prevent it from clumping together.